P-wig/Guild-Logger/README.md

 ## Modified beginner templete for flask applications
 # TODO:
- - Customize app with personal features
+ - Copy and Customize app with personal features
- - Update OpenAI key

  # Progress:
   - Dockerized app and hosted it remotely